carvel-dev/carvel/proposals/vendir/001-lazy-synching-on-stable-config/README.md

 - When their corresponding config section has changed.
 The mechanism works in a generic fashion for all repository types and reacts to any change to the `contents` config section.
 - When the path of the parent `directory` has changed.

-To track changes to the config, the vendir.lock.yml is amended with a hash value that represents the state of a `contents` config section at the last sync, e.g.:
+To track changes to the config, the vendir.lock.yml is amended with a configDigest value that contains a hash representing the state of a `contents` config section at the last sync, e.g.:
 ```
 kind: LockConfig
 apiVersion: vendir.k14s.io/v1alpha1